dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 The various situations can be summarized as follows:
 - For individual repository builds, the build process will restore the dependencies from intermediate packages.
-- For the VMR build shared components are built with the first band and put in a local NuGet cache.
-Other bands restore shared components from the cache.
+- For the VMR build shared components are built with the first band and put in a local NuGet feed.
+Other bands restore shared components from the feed.

 Upon inspection of the proposals, the above **doesn't differ for the given proposal which means the selected architecture doesn’t really affect the build** and we don’t need to consider it during evaluation.
 There will, however, be a change to the build process needed to accommodate for the new locations of the bands within the VMR.